Leveraging Class Hierarchies with Metric-Guided Prototype Learning: Conclusion

 \section{Conclusion}

-We introduced a new prototype-based framework, incorporating a qualification of errors through a metric-based regularization.
-We showed that our methods consistently decreased the average cost of three different backbone networks on different tasks and datasets.
+We introduced a new regularizer modeling the hierarchical relationships between the classes of a nomenclature.
+This approach can be incorporated into any classification network at no computational cost and with very little added code.
+We showed that our method consistently decreased the average hierarchical cost of three different backbone networks on different tasks and four datasets.
 Furthermore, our approach can reduce the rate of errors as well.
-A PyTorch implementation of our framework as well as an illustrative notebook are available at \url{https://github.com/mgp-anon/metric-guided-prototype} (repository anonymized for review).
+In contrast to most recent works on hierarchical classification, we showed that this joint training is beneficial compared to the staged strategy of first positioning the prototypes and then training a feature extracting network.
+A PyTorch implementation of our framework as well as an illustrative notebook are available at \url{https://github.com/VSainteuf/metric-guided-prototypes-pytorch}.

-This work, along with other recent investigations \citep{bertinetto2020making}, highlights the interest of modeling hierarchical class structures in modern deep networks.
-Beyond the decrease in prediction costs, such hierarchies can lead to an improved overall performance.
-This calls for further investigation into the mechanisms by which semantic class structures can benefit the learning of expressive representations.
-Among other promising avenues for further research, we plan to investigate the use of non-Euclidean embedding spaces, which are known to be well-suited for embedding hierarchies, and the generalization of our framework to regression tasks.

 \ARXIV{ }{}